tpgmartin/front-end/test/readme.md

 The application must only use HTML, CSS and JavaScript (no server-side code) and all the files required to run the app should be added to Github (or equivalent).

+We are expecting to see high quality and maintainable code that is covered by test cases.

 Once the task is complete, please supply us with a url to your repo.